2020 US Open final results: Prize money payout and leaderboard

 A total of 61 players, including one amateur, finished the tournament, which was the second event of the 2020-2021 PGA Tour season.

-The PGA Tour continues their 2020-2021 season next week at the Corales Puntacana Club and Resort Championship in the Dominican Republic.
+The PGA Tour continues their 2020-2021 season next week at the Corales Puntacana Resort and Club Championship in the Dominican Republic.

 2020 US Open final leaderboard, results and prize money payouts